These old-fashioned Southern turnip greens are quick to cook, deliciously flavored, and the perfect side to accompany your next Southern-style meal.

 Don’t like onions?
 Don’t add onions.
 It’s that simple.

 Add salt to taste.

-So you’re basically going to just keep stirring this every so often and cook it for about ten minutes, or until it darkens in color a bit, like this.
+So you’re basically going to just keep stirring this every so often and cook it for about 10 minutes, or until it darkens in color a bit, like this.

 Then you get to eat it!

-This makes a great side but I’m having it all by myself for lunch 🙂
+While this makes a great side, I’m totally having it all by myself for lunch.

 I just love it when I do things like that for me!